golvek/OGD-Privacy-Policy/privacy-policy.md

 ## Contact

-For questions about this privacy policy, contact the developer through the Chrome Web Store support channel.
+For questions about this privacy policy, contact the developer through the email golvek@gmail.com.